Rezonality/zep/CONTRIBUTING.md

 ## How Can I Contribute?

-This document is incomplete, but either report an issue or send a pull request!
+Either report an issue or send a pull request!

+Instructions for building are on the main page.
+Make sure you at least build the demo and play with it, and run the unit tests - instructions on the main page also.
+The CI, on the 'Actions' tab builds on all 3 platforms, along with running unit tests.
+If you are stuck on build issues, consult the scripts in the .github/workflows folder to see how the application is built.

 In your pull request, add the following comment:

-`@all-contributors please add @your-user-name for code`

-This will add you to the list of the contributors on the readme page, once your PR is accepted.
+`@all-contributors please add @your-user-name for code` This will add you to the list of the contributors on the readme page, once your PR is accepted.
 You can also use 'docs', 'tests', etc. depending on your contribution.